 The inhibition of beta-1 adrenergic receptors by beta blockers acts to decrease cardiac work and myocardial oxygen demand.
 Beta blockers also slow the heart rate, which helps enhance coronary blood flow.
 A beta blocker should be given orally to all ACS patients (unless contraindicated) within 24 hours of presentation [3].
 This use of beta blocker therapy has been associated with significantly lower in-hospital mortality [174].
+The evidence for the benefit of beta-blocker therapy is well-established, but it diminishes as the time from the index cardiac event elapses [175].
 Contraindications include signs of heart failure, low-output state, increased risk of cardiogenic shock, or other relative contraindications to beta blockade.